SSmith-NUIG/Auto_Deep_Wings/README.md

 Auto deep wings time taken: 440 minutes.
 (7.3 hours)

 auto_deep_wings_cropping takes as input a glass sample slide containing honey bee wings which have been affixed
 to the slide using transparent tape.
+Example file can be found in this repository.

-auto_deep_wings_website then create a firefox instance and upload these cropped images to the software and
+auto_deep_wings_website then create a firefox instance and uploads these cropped images to the software and
 downloads the resulting excel file

 auto_deep_wings_analysis is an example of how we typically analyse multiple output files at once.